 The RUSSIAN RUBLE had seen USD/RUB push above 66.50-67.00 on weak Crude Oil as well (economic weakness driven) prior to dropping back on short-term EQUITIES and CRUDE OIL recovery.
 Back out above it last week left the bigger resistance not until 69.00-70.00 it began this week pushing sharply above.

 And historically there is not much resistance again until the 75.00 area (early 2016 congestion) which it tested into early March prior to pulling back nearer to the interim 71.00 area.
 Yet here as well the return of economic stresses had seen it rally back up above 75.00 of late on the previous hope for the global economy and (at long last) some reasonably significant Crude Oil improvement on the Russo-Saudi pumping truce.

-That said, while there was recent USD/RUB weakness again back below the 75.00 area, it has now pushed somewhat back above it.
-Higher interim resistance remains in the 77.00-.50 area, with 80.00 above that.
+That said, after recent USD/RUB strength again back above the 75.00 area, it has recently slipped somewhat back below it on the Crude Oil stabilization and rally.
 Next interim support is previous congestion and recent trading lows into the 73.00-72.70 area, with the more major support still into the 71.00-70.00 area.
+Higher interim resistance if it manages to rally back above 75.00 remains in the 77.00-.50 area, with 80.00 above that.

-In that regard, even the previously more resilient MEXICAN PESO saw USD/MXN surge through 19.50-.60 on its way to testing the interim 19.95 area prior to slipping back temporarily.
-Yet it exceeded that once again along with its surge above the 20.25 resistance in early March leading to an explosive rally.
+In that regard, even the previously more resilient MEXICAN PESO saw USD/MXN surge above the 20.25 resistance in early March leading to an explosive rally.
 Here as well PESO weakness continued on the COVID-19 North American impact, with next resistances at 20.50 and 20.65 sharply overrun into mid-March on the way to also violating the 20.96 June 2018 high (also congestion) on the way to surging above the 22.03 January 2017 all-time high as well.